 Joe was furious when the Kitchen Nightmares team departed without notice and made quite a mess behind.
 Some of his things also went missing.
 Because of this, he demanded £900 compensation from the producers and got paid.

-As many people expected, the former food sales representative did not listen to the words of Gordon Ramsay.
+As many people expected, the former food sales representative didn’t listen to Gordon Ramsay’s words.
 He kept most of his original food items along with his unrealistic mindset.

-Joe fired most of the staff members who were prominently featured on the show.
-He fired the chef and took over as the official head of the kitchen, a move that didn’t improve the restaurant’s situation at all.
+Joe fired most of the staff who featured on the show.
+He fired the chef and took over as the head of the kitchen, a move that didn’t improve the restaurant’s situation.

 Current Status

-In 2013, Joe decided to redecorate and rebrand his restaurant.
+In 2013, Joe decided to redecorate and rebrand the restaurant.
 The Mill Street Bistro name was gone and replaced with Maple City Tavern.
 Joe remained the owner and head chef.

-Despite his effort to convert the restaurant into a family-friendly outlet, he did little to escape his company’s fate of dying out.
-The diner was officially closed in 2016.
+Despite his effort to convert the restaurant into a family-friendly outlet, he wasn’t able to turn it around.
+The diner officially closed in 2016.
 It had negative reviews online, with 19 Yelp users giving it an average of 1.5 stars.

-The building was sold for approximately $140,000, and Joe Nagy flew under the radar afterward.
-Some people thought he was dead but he is still alive.
+The building sold for approximately $140,000, and Joe Nagy flew under the radar afterward.
+Some people thought he was dead but he’s still alive.
 More than likely he’s doing his best to avoid the limelight.
 It appears someone has created a parody Facebook page called “The Joe Nagy’s Bistro” to poke fun at Joe.